Kickbykick/flutter-firebase-stripe_marketplace/README.md

 -   [Merchant Application Video]()
 -   **Step By Step Video WIP**

+### This app might have bugs and edge cases, make sure you read the code and understand how it works before you use.

 ##### TODO
 -   Switch plugin to the new [flutter stripe plugin](https://pub.dev/packages/flutter_stripe)